Baked Plain Cheesecake—Prototype 4:

 At times I have had problems with the crust being too soft or mushy.
 Perhaps this was especially an issue whenever I would serve a cheesecake at my workplace, The Home Depot (Prototype 6 of my s'mores cheesecakes being a disappointing example).
 After all, the cheesecake would be sitting out at room temperature for a long time.
 Typically, when including a chocolate crust—such as for my chocolate cheesecakes—I would use 4 ounces of chips, rather than 2, and the crust's firmness would be hopefully at least half-decent.
 In light of this, I decided to increase the white chips to 4 ounces for this latest plain cheesecake.
 Furthermore, I would pre-bake the crust for 30 minutes.

 With this cheesecake, a new baking aid would make its debut here—Easy Bath Cheesecake Wrap, an easy-to-use, in-tub replacement for disposable wraps such as foil and parchment paper!
 (Note: I got mine through Amazon.
 But searching for it there could be difficult.
-I tried this direct link from a Google search, which—hopefully—worked as of October 2023: www.amazon.com/dp/B07ZN7JYJS/.)
+I tried this direct link from a Google search, which—hopefully—worked as of October 2023, around when I made this dessert: www.amazon.com/dp/B07ZN7JYJS/.)

 3-Cheese Blend (1CT-1NC-1YG):